-heretofore risky draughts and generally protected from any cold breezes that may come up.
 THE MAIN BUILDING.

 Exhibits Present a Dazzling Array Of Color and Effect.

-Although all the exhibits are not yet in place in the main building everyone is working hard so that everything will be in order by this evening.
-While there are a number of the usual exhibits to be seen, this year is productive of a new variety of displays which is decidedly interesting.
+Although all the exhibits are not yes in place in the main building everyone is working hard so that everything will be in order by this evening, While there are a number of the usual exhibits to be seen, this year is productive of a new variety of displays which is decidedly interesting.
 The educational department this year surpasses pre-vious efforts in the direction of dis-play, especially does this hold good in the manual training department.
-Dis-played for the first time to the general public are samples of the work that has been done by pupils in the city schools.
-The evolution of a piece of sable rough wood into a finished ruler, bread platter, envelope holder, penholder and other articles of domestic use is set forth in a manner which redounds to the credit of the superintendent and his an arrangement of which when lighted make a brilliant display The Bear River people have a display of which they may feel justly proud, and it is being much admired.
+Dis-played for the first time to the general public are samples of the work that buonc are samples of the work that has been done by pupils in the city schools.
+The evolution of a piece of rough wood into a finished ruler, bread platter, envelope holder, penholder and other articles of domestic use is set sabl forth in a manner which redounds to the credit of the superintendent and his aces in view, with a whirl around the an arrangement of incandescent Midway to follow.
+While there is still which when lighted make a brilliant display.

+The Bear River people have a display of which they may feel justly proud, and it is being much admired.

 HEWLETT BROS.'
 DISPLAY.

 Hewlett Bros. come out strong this year with a novel display in the form of a huge electrical windmill that revolves and draws attention as soon as the visitor enters the building.
-The windmill is comprised of a big pyra-mid of multi-colored bottles of tintetures, flavors and soft drinks, with cans of baking powder and spices in with terspersed.
-The whole display being rounded by a chain fence, beyond which none are allowed to pass the favored few who are invited inside the mill that grinds out cigars, cider, flowers and other articles for the benefit of guests.
-Z. C. M. L'S BIG SHOW.
+The windmill is comprised of a big pyra-mid of multi-colored bottles of tintetures, flavors and soft drinks, with cans of baking powder and spices interspersed.
+The whole display being surrounded by a chain fence, beyond which none are allowed to pass save the favored few who are invited inside the mill that grinds out cigars, orange cider, flowers and other articles for the benefit of guests.

+Z. C. M. I.'S BIG SHOW.